From Innermost to Full Almost-Sure Termination of Probabilistic Term Rewriting

 As described in the input syntax section, we only allow for rational probabilities.
 Internally, we store probabilities as fractions, by storing the numerator and denominator as integers.
 However, once we need to check satisfiability of polynomial (in)equations, we multiply the (in)equations with appropriate integers so that the resulting SMT-problem only deals with natural polynomials.

-Up to now, our main technique for termination analysis of PTRSs was the probabilistic DP framework from KG23 and its improved version from KDG24 which however can only prove iAST.
+Up to now, our main technique for termination analysis of PTRSs was the probabilistic DP framework (KG23, KDG24, KG24, KG25) which can handle both innermost and full rewriting.
+However, the DP framework for innermost rewriting is substantially more powerful.
+So whenever possible, it is beneficial to move from analyzing full rewriting to analyzing innermost rewriting instead.
 Now, if one wants to analyze fAST for basic start terms, then we first try to prove that the conditions of our new Thm.
-33 are satisfied.
-If this succeeds, then we can use the full probabilistic DP framework in order to prove iAST, which then implies fAST.
-Otherwise, we try to prove all conditions of our new Thm.
-38. If this succeeds, then we can use most of the processors from the probabilistic DP framework to prove iAST, which again implies fAST.
-If neither Thm.
-33 nor Thm.
-38 can be applied, then we try to prove fAST using the direct application of polynomial orderings from KG23.
-For the remaining strategy to prove iAST/fPAST/iPAST, we refer to here and here.
-The strategy for arbitrary start terms is completely analogous but with Thm.
-17 and Thm.
-27 instead of Thm.
-33 and Thm.
-38, respectively.
+5.9 are satisfied.
+If this succeeds, then we can use the DP framework in order to prove iAST, which then implies fAST.
+Otherwise, we use the DP framework to prove fAST, or we try to prove fAST using the direct application of polynomial orderings from KG23.
+For the remaining strategy to prove iAST or how to find upper bounds on the expected runtime complexity, we refer to here and here, respectively.
+The strategy for arbitrary start terms is completely analogous, but with Thm.
+4.2 instead of Thm.
+5.9.

 Our implementation can be tested via a web interface (for PTRSs in WST format or in ARI format).